 Port of Columbia Information

 Columbia County’s agricultural history has produced a labor force that tends to be less skilled than the state average but more loyal to employers.
 The available labor pool declined over the last century as agriculture became more mechanized and the farm population moved to the city for jobs.
 Columbia County’s unemployment rate hit an all-time high in the early 1980’s as reductions in the local food processing industry caused massive job cuts.
 However, efforts by the community to diversify the economy have worked and our unemployment rate, while still higher than the state average, has declined greatly and is at a reasonable level for rural eastern Washington.
-As of November 2016, Columbia County’s rate of unemployment is 6.7%.
-Click here for Columbia County employment data.
+As of November 2023, Columbia County’s rate of unemployment is 4.1%.
+The Washington State Employment Security Department provides up to date information on Columbia County Labor Statistics.
 The available workforce includes not only the 170 or so unemployed residents, but a large number of underemployed people choosing to live in Columbia County for reasons other than full employment.
 The regional workforce also tends to be very mobile, meaning Walla Walla and the Tri Cities can be considered part of our available labor pool.

 Columbia County employment needs are served by the WorkSource Washington web site which provides services for both businesses and workers.